openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 - Complex: https://exontrol.com/exicalendar.jsp?config=/js#calendar

 **Change Management Terminology**
-This document uses unique terms to describe the key aspects of change management.
+This document uses specialized terms to describe the key aspects of change management.
 It is worth internalizing the meaning of these terms before reviewing sections of the document.
 - "Material Change".
-A longer definition is provided in the Summary, but in short, any configuration change a platform operator wishes to apply which would necessitate the reboot or replacement of one or more nodes is considered a material change.
+A longer definition is provided in the Summary, but, in short, any configuration change a platform operator wishes to apply which would necessitate the reboot or replacement of one or more nodes is considered a material change.
 For example, updating the control-plane version is a material change as it requires rebooting master nodes.